CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                         ├── utCfg.cpp
                         └── utCfg.h

-    - The utCfg.cpp and utCfg.h files use specific file structure that can be found in the snippets (utCfg.cpp test_source_configuration, utCfg.h test_header_configuration) or copied from the already implemented utCfg.cpp and utCfg.h files - in that case doxygen comments must be fixed.
+    - The :file:`utCfg.cpp` and :file:`utCfg.h` files use a specific file structure that can be found in the snippets (for :file:`utCfg.cpp` - keyword: test_source_configuration, for :file:`utCfg.h` - keyword: test_header_configuration) or copied from the already implemented :file:`utCfg.cpp` and :file:`utCfg.h` files - in that case doxygen comments must be fixed.

 #.
-Final test folder structure should look exactly the same as it is shown in the following diagram:
+The final test folder structure should look exactly the same as it is shown in the following diagram:
     .. image:: ../../../../images/cUnitTests/testFolderStructure.png

 Naming conventions